 Roy's favorite manner of writing is to tell a story in his songs.
 Part of his appeal to audiences is his ability to connect along common experiences, and to weave in light-hearted humor as he shares a few of the stories he's encountered along the way.

 An Evening With Roy Rivers is a journey into the craft and wonder of an original songwriter.
 Performing wherever original music is heard, this show is best suited as a solo-acoustic performance for small and medium venues (up to 650 seats).
 He's played listening rooms, social and service club halls, performing arts centers and outdoor amphitheaters… just to name a few.
 If your venue is larger, all the better, but please consider asking for Roy to bring his band!

 To see if your venue is a good fit, just be sure to use the CONTACT SECTION and let us know what you've got in mind.
 You'll get a prompt response from Roy himself, or a member of his team… usually within 24 - 48 hours.
 Scheduling is easy, so reach out soon to make sure your patrons are able to see this high quality show.

 Awards & Accomplishments

-He’s a man of integrity who lives by intuition.
-He’s famous for “pulling an audible” as they call it in the music business, meaning breaking away from the outlined show format and singing a song he feels someone in the audience needs.
+He’s famous for “pulling an audible”… meaning breaking away from the outlined show format and singing a song (or two, or three) he feels someone in the audience needs.

 Your web browser does not support HTML5 audio.
 Please update to a newer web browser.